About Newaygo County

 - Online ordering is available through VitalChek for an additional service fee.

-- Michigan vital records law is codified in MCL 333.2801 et seq., which establishes confidentiality provisions, eligible requestors, and penalties for fraudulent requests.
+- Michigan vital records law is codified in MCL 333.2801 et seq, which establishes confidentiality provisions, eligible requestors, and penalties for fraudulent requests.

 Birth certificates are available to the individual named on the certificate (if 18 or older), parents named on the certificate, legal guardians, and legal representatives with proper documentation.
 Death certificates are available to immediate family members, legal representatives, and individuals demonstrating a direct and tangible interest.
-Marriage licenses must be obtained from the Newaygo County Clerk's Office prior to the ceremony.
+Marriage licenses must be obtained from Newaygo County Clerk's Office prior to the ceremony.

 There is no waiting period, and the license is valid for 33 days from issuance.
 Divorce records are maintained by the 27th Circuit Court as part of court proceedings.
 For vital records older than one year or for expedited service, applicants may contact the Michigan Department of Health and Human Services, Vital Records Office, P.O.